-POLICYMAKERS MUST ADDRESS THE SOCIAL AND ECONOMIC INEQUALITIES THAT ARE THE ROOT CAUSE OF GUN IN IMPACTED COMMUNITIES OF COLOR.
+POLICYMAKERS MUST ADDRESS THE SOCIAL AND ECONOMIC INEQUALITIES THAT ARE THE ROOT CAUSES OF GUN VIOLENCE IN IMPACTED COMMUNITIES OF COLOR

 - The root causes of gun violence include:

-- Income inequality 1
+- Income inequality,1

-- o Poverty 2
+- o Poverty,2

-- Underfunded public housing 3
+- Underfunded public housing,3

-- Under-resourced public services 4
+- Under-resourced public services,4

-- Underperforming schools 5
+- Underperforming schools,5

-- Lack of opportunity and perceptions of hopelessness 6
+- Lack of opportunity and perceptions of hopelessness, and

-- Easy access to firearms by high-risk people 7
+- Easy access to firearms by high-risk people.7

-COMMUNITIES OF COLOR ARE IMPACTED BY STRUCTURAL INEQUALITIES ROOTED IN RACISM.
+COMMUNITIES OF COLOR ARE IMPACTED BY STRUCTURAL INEQUALITIES ROOTED IN RACISM

-- The inequalities that fuel gun violence are caused by racist policies that target communities of color and create segregated and underinvested neighborhoods.8 - Black Americans are more likely to live in hyper-segregated poor neighborhoods with underfunded social services, less economic opportunities, and limited healthcare access than White Americans.9 - Many disadvantaged neighborhoods face a number of ongoing challenges including the shortage of affordable housing, inadequate infrastructure, wealth inequality, and poverty.
-10 - The unemployment rate for Black Americans is at least twice as high as that of White Americans in many US cities.
-11, 12 - In addition to under-qualified instructors, high-poverty urban schools face problems of outdated curriculum, and dilapidated facilities, which impact students' developmental outcomes.
-13
+- Structural inequalities are policies, social structures, and norms set by the institutions in power that prevent individuals living in impacted communities of color from gaining equal access to opportunity.
+These structural inequities often perpetuate the root causes of gun violence..8 - Structural inequalities are caused by racist policies that target communities of color and create segregated and underinvested neighborhoods; these inequalities fuel gun violence.9 - Black Americans are more likely to live in hypersegregated poor neighborhoods with underfunded public services, poor housing, less economic opportunities, and limited healthcare access than White Americans.^{10, 11} - The unemployment rate for Black Americans is at least twice as high as that of White Americans in many US cities.
+12, 13 - In addition to under-qualified instructors, high-poverty urban schools face problems of outdated curriculums and dilapidated facilities, which impact students' developmental outcomes.14